-In any case, it has always been portrayed in the scant writings on the subject of these windows that Alfonso Iannelli was their chief designer, and that Edgar helped him with three of them.
-However, from Miller’s own recollection, the history is somewhat less cut and dry.
-For one, there were two other artists, Ruth Blackwell (a longtime employee of Iannelli's) and Olive Rush, who created four of the windows between them.
+It has always been portrayed in the scant writings on the subject of these windows that Alfonso Iannelli was their chief designer, and that Edgar helped him with three of them.
+It is unclear how many artists were initially hired to assist Iannelli with a massive task of creating sets of stained glass windows for both the main sanctuary and rectory.
+However, from Miller’s own recollection, there were two other artists, Ruth Blackwell (a longtime employee of Iannelli's) and Olive Rush, who created four of the windows between them.
 According to various records, there were three done by Iannelli, three by Miller, three by Blackwell, and one by Rush.
 Again, though, there has been so little writing on the subject, and in spite of these windows’ unquestionable artistic value, we believe their tucked-away location has been one reason academic review has been sparse.
+In Miller’s writings on the subject, he also hinted at the ongoing marital distress Iannelli was suffering due to his wife Margaret’s mental health issues (she had been in and out of a sanitarium through the 1920s and the prognosis was pessimistic that she would ever fully recover), which caused Iannelli to delegate much of the work on the church to others over the years of its construction.

 I proceeded to make designs, which Iannelli saw as soon as possible.
-He delayed his designing for a very long time and as I always had things to do, paid little attention.
+He [Iannelli] delayed his designing for a very long time and as I always had things to do, paid little attention.
 At long last, Iannelli’s glass was put on an easel in the glass factory.
 It was strangely like in design to what I’d made for the three kings.
 It might be mistaken for my design.

 Of course, Edgar’s memory could be wrong, as these recollections were written in the 1980s.
 For instance, upon inspection, we are fairly certain Edgar was incorrect in his memory of which kings he designed and fabricated.
 He wrote: